gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 Add the water
 -------------

-..  container:: justify

 Let us add water molecules.
 First download the tip4p water configuration file |ethanol-tip4p.gro|
 and copy it in the *preparation/* folder.
 Then, in order to add (tip4p) water molecules to both gro and top files, use the gmx solvate command as follows:

 .. |ethanol-tip4p.gro| raw:: html